Pagination Design Examples and Best Practices

-If you are still in two minds about which pagination will suit your site best, take a look at the examples we have found for you.
+If you are up to e-commerce website redesign, and still in two minds about which pagination will suit your site best, take a look at the examples we have found for you.

 Pagination is a web content organization technique that has been used for decades.
 Though such alternatives as infinite scrolling have emerged, it is still a prime choice in many projects due to its familiarity and convenience.

 In this article, we shared with you some useful tips on how to create good pagination.
 Use them and you will never get complaints from your site visitors.
 We also provided some examples for visual inspiration.
 Have some thoughts to share with us?
 Don’t be shy, contact the AGENTE team right now.

 Stay tuned for news